 Shareholders can be individuals or companies.
 Note that the documentation requirements differ between these two types of shareholders, as explained below.

 The total number of owners in a limited liability company cannot exceed 50.

-A limited liability company require at least one director.
+A limited liability company requires at least one director.
 Directors can be of any nationality and reside outside of Vietnam.

 The company will also require a legal representative who is a resident of Vietnam.
 The role of director and legal representative may be occupied by the same person, but do not need to be.

 The minimum amount of capital required to establish a limited liability company is not strictly defined, except for some specific types of business (for example, medical or tourism).
 However, the registered capital should be adequate for the purposes of the business.

 Companies that will focus on software development or consulting are not considered to be capital intensive by the Department of Planning and Investment, as there is no need for large factories or expensive machinery.
 However, the registered capital that is declared at the time of application should be enough to commence an office and pay staff during the initial stages of operations.

 For foreign owners, it is very important that the declared capital is settled into the company’s accounts within 90 days of approval.

 A foreign-owned Limited Liability Company (LLC) is the most common company structure for foreign-owned startups in Vietnam.
 This will be sufficient for the typical needs of the production of software and the registration for this type of business is relatively straight-forward.
 Note that for specialist purposes outside of software development or consulting, you may need other sub-licenses and approvals.

 The application to register a limited liability company will go through two stages.
 Approval will be sought from the Department of Planning and Investment (typically in the form of an Investment Registration Certificate, IRC) for your project in Vietnam, before an Enterprise Registration Certificate (ERC) will be issued for the creation of your company.